gamedev44/FPS-ENGINE-BAB.JS/README.md

 ## Features

 ### Physics Engine
-The game integrates Babylon.js's physics engine to handle collisions, gravity, and other real-world physics behavior.
+The game integrates The Havok Babylon.js 6's physics engine to handle collisions, gravity, and other real-world physics behavior.
 It provides an immersive experience with realistic object interactions.

 ### Grenades and Explosions
 - **Grenade Creation**: Players can create grenades, setting them in motion with a given direction and speed.